derekngoh/DNN-HDB-Resale-Flat-Valuation/Python - Neural Network (Sep 2021)/README.md

 HDB Resale Flat Valuation (Singapore)

+	UPDATES:
+	See R version of this project for updated data process, feature engineering and additional machine learning techniques.
+	(Nov 2021)

 **Program and Goal**
 This program aimed to predict the potential selling price of HDB resale flats based on previous transaction data.